kitty-liu-wy/kitty-liu-wy.github.io/_pages/home.md

 <h3 style="margin-top: 2rem; margin-bottom: 1.5rem;"> Research interests and current projects </h3>

-<b><u> diachrony </u></b>
+<u> diachrony </u>

 I am interested in how language changes over time, and in the interactivity between changes across different linguistic domains.
 My research so far has focused on the diachrony of Tibetic langauges.

 For my PhD project, I am studying the diachronic development of clause chaining between the Old Tibetan period and present-day Tibetic languages.
 Clause-chaining sits at the interface of discourse, syntax, and morphology, and is often discussed as a kind of 'intermediate' phenomenon between coordination and subordination.
 In Tibetic languages specifically, the clause-chaining system interacts with clausal nominalisation, the case / postposition system, and possibly switch reference.

-In my undergraduate and MPhil work, I examined diachronic phenomena which exhibited interactions between phonetics and phonology, and phonology and morphology.
+In [my undergraduate and MPhil work](https://kitty-liu-wy.github.io/publications_presentations/#theses), I examined diachronic phenomena which exhibited interactions between phonetics and phonology, and phonology and morphology.
 I am currently working to extend my MPhil thesis on Tibetic verbal morphophonology by applying formal frameworks - please see the 'theoretical morphology' section below.

-<h4> linguistic corpora and fieldwork </h4>
+<u> linguistic corpora and fieldwork </u>

 As an extension of and complement to doing historical linguistics on a lesser-studied and low-resource language family, I also work on creating language resources for Tibetic languages.